The label may have pictures of verdant pastures stamped with the term “free range”—but are you getting what you think

 Look for these brands at farmers’ markets and local independent stores near you.
 Taste the difference and tell your friends!

 Support local farmers and eat delicious fresh food to boot; check our other directories: milk, eggs, pork, fruit and vegetables, garlic, turkeys and chickens.

 Contribute: If you know a farm that should be here, email me at info AT flavourcrusader DOT com for inclusion.
 Learn more about the directories.

 12 Good Eggs, Barham

 Glen and Mardie Gray’s girls roam the paddock enjoying the country air, Barham sunshine and shady Red Gums.
-They sleep and lay in caravans that are shifted twice weekly; electric netting and Maremmas keep them safe.
+The girls sleep and lay in caravans; these are shifted twice weekly.
+Electric netting and Maremmas keep them safe.